In focus are common apologetic defenses of biblical genocide commanded by Yahweh, the Supreme deity of the ancient Hebrews.

-A common justification of the Canaanite genocide is what we could term as “irredeemable” or “reprobate” culture.
-The charge is that the Canaanites were so morally corrupt and degenerate that they were beyond redemption, thus providing a rationale for extermination.
-According to Copan,
+A common justification for the Canaanite genocide at the hands of incursions by the Hebrews described in the biblical texts is the Canaanite “irredeemable” or “reprobate” culture.
+The Canaanites were morally corrupt and degenerate and they were beyond redemption, therefore providing a rationale for extermination.
+According to apologist Paul Copan,

-Copan argues that the only answer to such a culture is that of mass extermination.
-There are a number of things we should consider here, however.
+Copan argues that the only answer to a culture of this kind is mass extermination.
+Several considerations are in order.

-In fact, evidence of the Canaanite culture, beliefs, and their practices seem to leave out much of what the biblical authors say about them (which is limited itself suggesting that the biblical authors had limited knowledge of the Canaanites).
-For instance, translations of the Ugaritic texts does not seem to suggest the Canaanites being a particularly “debauched” or “cruel” culture (unless one sees the common ancient practice of animal sacrifice as cruel).
-The texts do tell us that these people worshiped many gods, with El being the creator and leader of the Ugaritic pantheon, and that animals were sacrificed to these gods.
-However, strikingly absent from the Ugaritic texts are references to child sacrifice or ritual prostitution, and any, any of the abominations mentioned in Leviticus 18 (3).
+The biblical authors leave out much of what historians know of the Canaanites, which suggests that the authors had limited knowledge of the Canaanites.
+For example, translations of the Ugaritic texts do not indicate the Canaanites being a particularly “debauched” or “cruel” culture unless one considers the common ancient practice of animal sacrifice as cruel.
+The Canaanites worshiped many gods, with El being the creator and leader of the Ugaritic pantheon, and animals were sacrificed to them.
+Absent from the Ugaritic texts are references to child sacrifice or ritual prostitution, and any of the abominations mentioned in Leviticus 18 of the Pentateuch (3).

-Moreover, child sacrifice and ritual prostitution were certainly practiced outside of Canaan, thus suggesting doubt on moral outrage against a uniquely debauched and wicked culture as being the explanation as to why God decided to exterminate them.
-Rather, the issue was the land, the purity of the land, and the fact that the Canaanites were in the land that the Israelites wanted and believed was theirs by divine right.
+Child sacrifice and ritual prostitution were practiced outside of Canaan which, critics argue, renders dubious Yahweh’s moral outrage against a uniquely debauched and wicked culture as being the rationale as to why Yahweh decided to exterminate them and command his foot soldiers to do so.
+Rather, the issue was the land which, unfortunately for them, was inhabited by Canaanite tribes.
+The Hebrews wanted this land and they believed it was theirs by divine right.
 Enns explains,

 “They [the Canaanites] were contaminating the land that God set aside for the Israelites since the days of Abraham and so had to be exterminated.
 Take any other people group and put them in the land of Canaan, and they would be the ones tasting Israelite steel, and their immorality would be described as the worst ever.
 Take the Canaanites and put them somewhere else, and we’d never hear about them.
 The Canaanites’ main sin was their street address.
 That is why they had to be eliminated” (4).